metablaster/WindowsFirewallRuleset/Readme/MonitoringFirewall.md

 traffic, as well as what ports and addresses were used, then verify you have firewall rule for this.
-- The `<layerKey></layerKey>` key will tell you which WFP filter caused the drop, for example the value `FWPM_LAYER_ALE_AUTH_CONNECT_V4` means IPv4 authorizing connect requests for outgoing connection, based on the first packet sent. which in turn tells us there was no adequate allow rule so the default outbound action was hit.
+- The `<layerKey></layerKey>` key will tell you which WFP filter caused the drop, for example the value `FWPM_LAYER_ALE_AUTH_CONNECT_V4` means IPv4 authorizing connect requests for outgoing connection, based on the first packet sent.
+Which btw. tells us there was no adequate allow rule so the default outbound action was hit.
 - For detailed information on how to interpret WFP log see "Firewall" section in `Readme\Reference.md`